 That’s where APIs come in, they remove the need to share the data, the code calling the API is enough.
 And because API calls can pinpoint the required data much better one only grabs the data needed for the analysis instead of downloading a large census dataset and then cutting it down to the required chunk.

 The CensusMapper API can provide this service, with the exception that it is not an “authoritative” source.
 We have spent quite some time to verify the accuracy of our data imports and that the API calls accurately reproduce StatCan data, but, as much as I hate to admit it, we lack the authority that StatCan has (even though StatCan themselves are not free of data quality issues).
 Ideally the API that we have would be built and hosted by StatCan.
 And while StatCan has for years promised to deliver just such an API under their “New Dissemination Model”, this has failed to materialize and prompted us to open up ours.
 StatCan would also have the resources to remove API quotas to unlock the full potential of such an API.
 That will never remove the need for third party APIs like ours, that will also offer processed data like our common tiling offering 2011 and 2016 data on the same geographies down to the dissemination block level.
-To the contrary, I expect it would accelerate the development of more third party APIs as it would make it a lot simple to build derived products.
+On the contrary, I expect it would accelerate the development of more third party APIs as it would make it a lot simple to build derived products.

 Fully reproducible analysis